Easy Lemon Mascarpone Cake

 Alternative ways to make it

-If you wanted to you could quite easily make this very simple lemon layer cake a bit fancier.
+If you wanted to you could quite easily make this very simple lemon mascarpone cake a bit fancier.

 Here are some ideas:

-• Add some blueberries into the cake batter.
+- Add some blueberries into the cake batter.
 You’ll end up with a simple lemon blueberry cake.
+Perfect for a light and summery cake when blueberries are in season!

-• 30-minute healthy chocolate cake (yes, really, healthy chocolate cake)
+- 30-minute healthy chocolate cake (yes, really, healthy chocolate cake, and it gets many 5-star reviews!)

-• This San Sebastian cheesecake looks burnt, but it isn’t.
+- This Basque cheesecake looks burnt, but it isn’t.
 A basque burnt cheesecake is the ultimate easy show-stopping dessert, perfect for guests.

-• 6-ingredient gooey Swedish chocolate cake (Takes just 30 minutes and everyone loves it!)
+- 6-ingredient gooey Swedish chocolate cake (Takes just 30 minutes and everyone loves it!) or Italian chocolate cake (torta tenerina) for a similar but less sweet alternative.

 Or browse all my easy desserts!